Mortal Kombat 3: Release

 A scaled-down Game Gear version of Mortal Kombat 3 was released only in Europe.
 It is very similar to the Game Boy version, although it is in color and features Noob Saibot as a hidden character.
 It is the only Game Gear Mortal Kombat game to not have blood and gore.
 There is also a port for the Master System, which is nearly identical to the Game Gear version with the addition of blood and a wider view of the stage and fighters, although it was only released in Brazil by Tec Toy, distributor of Sega's products in that country.

 There are two different versions of Mortal Kombat 3 for IBM PC compatibles.
 The first is an MS-DOS version, which does not closely resemble any of the other ports.
-This version contains a hidden redbook audio track (Track 47) with a narration of a story in reverse.
+This version supports up to 12 players on IPX LAN, and contains a hidden redbook audio track (Track 47) with a narration of a story in reverse.
 The second is a port of the PlayStation version to Microsoft Windows.

 Mortal Kombat 3 was originally slated to be released for the Atari Jaguar in the second quarter of 1996, according to a joint press release issued by Atari and Williams Entertainment on March 13, 1995, but was never released.
 A port for the 3DO Interactive Multiplayer was also announced for an early 1996 release, touted on magazine covers, and reportedly complete, but was also never released.
 A port for the Sega Saturn was also announced for early 1996, but was canceled in favor of a port of Ultimate Mortal Kombat 3.

-Mortal Kombat 3 is also included in Midway Arcade Treasures 2 for the GameCube, PlayStation 2, and Xbox; Midway Arcade Treasures Deluxe Edition for the Windows (this title includes a 'making of' documentary about the game); and Midway Arcade Treasures: Extended Play for the PlayStation Portable.
+Mortal Kombat 3 is also included in Midway Arcade Treasures 2 for the GameCube, PlayStation 2, and Xbox; Midway Arcade Treasures Deluxe Edition for Windows (this title includes a 'making of' documentary about the game); and Midway Arcade Treasures: Extended Play for the PlayStation Portable.

 In 2021, Mortal Kombat 3 was re-released by Arcade1Up along with Mortal Kombat, Mortal Kombat II, and Ultimate Mortal Kombat 3 on one of their Countercades.

 To celebrate the 30th anniversary of the first Mortal Kombat game, Arcade1Up released in 2022 an arcade machine with Mortal Kombat 3 along with Mortal Kombat, Mortal Kombat II, Ultimate Mortal Kombat 3, Toobin', Rampage, Joust, Tapper, Wizard of Wor, Gauntlet, Defender, Bubbles, Paperboy, and Klax.